apache/xmlbeans/samples/vxsdb/README.txt

 2. Ant must be on your PATH
 3. To compile the sample source, run "ant"
 4. To execute the sample, run "ant -f run.xml"
-5. The files xml/datamodel.xml and sql/create.sql are generated
+5. The files build/datamodel.xml and build/create.sql are generated

 To build this sample without downloading dependencies
 -----------------------------------------------------
 ant -Ddeps.exist=true

-By default run creates a ddl for the Postgres RDBMS.
+By default run creates a ddl for the Derby RDBMS.
 To change the target database add a directive on the command line.

 Change database
 ---------------
-ant -f run.xml -DtargetDatabase=oracle
+ant -f run.xml -DtargetDatabase=postgresql

 Postgres quickstart
 -------------------